tavicu/homebridge-samsung-tizen/README.md

 ```

 ## Important Notes
 - The Tizen API will not work if the TV is powered down.
-In order to turn the TV on we send a WOL (Wake on lan) command to the **MAC address**.
+In order to turn the TV on we send a WoL (Wake on LAN) command to the **MAC address**.
 That's why the **IP address** and **MAC address** are **required**.

 - Unfortunately the Tizen API will not offer information about the TV, like the current channel, volume or if the TV is on mute or not.
-That's why the custom switches are stateless switches (except sleep).
-This means the switch will always be OFF.
+That's why the custom switches are stateless switches (except sleep). *This means the switch will always be OFF.*

 - The custom switches that are sending a list of commands will have a delay between them.
-By default the delay is set to 400 ms but it can be changed in the config file.
-Setting it to a lower value may result in not sending some of the commands.
+By default the delay is set to `400 ms` but it can be changed in the config file. *Setting it to a lower value may result in not sending some of the commands.*

-- When you are turning ON or OFF the TV there is a delay of three seconds until you can send another command.
+- When you are turning the TV ON or OFF there is a delay of three seconds until you can send another command.
 That's why if you will try to toggle the switch right away after you already did, it will come back to the previous state and in the console you will get a message that the TV is in powering ON/OFF process.

 ## Commands List
 ```